croqaz/Stones/README.md

 - the same API that you already know from [Python dict](https://docs.python.org/3/library/stdtypes.html#mapping-types-dict)
 - thread safe updates
 - excellent test coverage (>90%)
-- the Memory Store and LMDB are available by default.
-Other Stores _might be available soon_ (LevelDB, DBM, Redis, etc).
 - 1st limitation: the keys can only be bytes.
 They are converted from str to bytes for compatibility.
 - 2nd limitation: the values are actually also bytes, but a serializer (default is Pickle) converts the data structure into bytes
 - there are several serializers available: Pickle, JSON and optional: cbor2, msgpack.
 You can easily add your own serializer, please check the documentation below.
 - 3rd limitation: after the data was serialized, you have to continue using the same serializer.
 If for some reason, you want to switch the serializer, you can create a new Store with your new serializer and copy all the data from the old Store.
+- the Memory Store and LMDB are available by default.
+Other key-value Stores used to be implemented (DBM, LevelDB, Redis), but are not included anymore.

 ## Install

-This project uses [Python 3.7+](https://www.python.org/) and [pip](https://pip.pypa.io/).
+This project uses [Python 3.6+](https://python.org/) and [pip](https://pip.pypa.io/).
 A [virtual environment](https://virtualenv.pypa.io/) is strongly encouraged.

 ```sh
 $ pip install git+https://github.com/croqaz/Stones